jzhou316/LLM-networking-control/README.md

-# LLM for Network Configuration Project
+# LLMs for Network Configuration

 We develop a system that leverages LLMs to automatically configure network switch devices based on natural language requests.

 ## Description

 We use LLMs to translate natural language requests into configurations in SONiC.
 To enforce a structure in the LLM outputs, the system first converts the natural language query into a YANG data file.
 We use YANG modules to explicitly define a grammar that the LLM should adhere to.
 The end-to-end process is as follows:

 1. A user describes a configuration objective in *natural language* (NL).
 2. **LLM Agent 1** identifies the YANG modules that are relevant to this specific query.